wp-plugins/vina-timeline-widget/readme.txt

 - Forum: http://vinaforum.biz/commercial-plugins/272-wordpress-vina-timeline-widget-released.html
 - Download: http://vinathemes.biz/commercial-plugins/item/23-wordpress-timeline-widget.html

-Note:

-- Free version will include back link to website of the developer.

 == Installation ==

 This section describes how to install the plugin and get it working.